rohan-paul/Awesome-JavaScript-Interviews/Javascript/setTimeout-Absolute-Basics.md

 #### But does this mean it executes in parallel to any other code that is currently in process?

 No, it doesn't.
-"Execution context" doesn't mean "thread". setTimeout code has absolutely no parallelism going on
+"Execution context" doesn't mean "thread". setTimeout code has absolutely no parallelism going on inside it.
+The "separate execution context" mentioned in the documentation just means that the this reference will be different than in the function where setTimeout() is called.
+A Javascript engine simply processes a queue of events sequentially on a single thread.
+When the event queue is empty, that thread idles.
+In a browser, events are added to the queue by user input, page loading, etc. In node.js events can also be HTTP requests or hardware events.
+And setTimeout() simply adds another kind of event with the additional condition that it should only be added to the queue after a certain time has passed.

 [https://johnresig.com/blog/how-javascript-timers-work/](https://johnresig.com/blog/how-javascript-timers-work/)